 The current number of blogs stands at 600 million, hosted across 1.7 billion active websites.
 Competition is fierce; especially on Tumblr where a fantastic 488.1 million of these blogs are located.
 To ensure your blog has the layout it needs to stand out from the crowd, hiring a web designer might be a good idea as it will help you keep pace with the latest trends and bring your business closer to its target audience.

-In other words, 6,912,000 blog posts are published per day, adding up to a whopping 4,800 blog posts per minute.
+In other words, 8.28 million blog posts are published per day, adding up to a whopping 5,750 blog posts per minute.
 These numbers show blogging is not just here to stay but it’s gaining traction by the day.

 US blogging statistics show that back in 2014, 27.4 million internet users updated a blog at least once a month.
 Over the past couple of years, numbers have been continuously growing, surpassing the 30-million threshold in 2018.
 Blog popularity in the US, as stats confirm, has been increasing at a rate of around 10% annually, and by the end of 2020 reached a solid number of 31.7 million, with expectations that it will continue to grow.

 In 2014, writers devoted around two and a half hours to writing a blog post, as blog statistics highlight.
 A year later, that time increased by 10 minutes, and in 2016, it reached 3 hours and 16 minutes.
-And after years of continuous increase, the time bloggers now spend on writing a post has leveled to nearly four hours or 63% more than what content writers used to spend five years ago.
+And after years of continuous increase, the time bloggers now spend on writing a post has leveled to approximately four hours.

 (Orbit Media Studios)